fwangboulder/DataStructureAndAlgorithms/README.md

 # DataStructureAndAlgorithms
-Problems with my solutions for better understanding of data structure and algorithms
+Problems with my solutions.

+How to understand data structures and algorithms better?
+Practice!
+More Practice!
+More and more practice!

+Here you will see many coding problems and my solutions included.

+For each .py file, you will see the question first and my solution after it.